 We started by researching what other startups were providing their employees.
 Surprisingly we found no definitive guide or benchmark for startups, so we conducted our own survey to help create one.

-For our research we polled people from our network of startups—with little funding to post IPO—to see what types of polices were being implemented across startups at different stages.
+For our research, we polled people from our network of startups—with little funding to post IPO—to see what types of policies were being implemented across startups at different stages.

 The purpose of our survey was two-fold:

 - Learn how much paid maternity leave startups offer